berv63/monopoly-kata/README.md

 # Monopoly TDD Kata

 ## iDesign https://www.idesign.net/
 This kata code infrastructure follows the iDesign architecture pattern.
 However, it is not a strict iDesign application following all the directives of iDesign.
+The following are the main directives we will be looking at with this application:

 1. Decompose based on volatility
 2. Design iteratively, build incrementally